rust-stuco/lectures/week3/slides.md

 }
 ```
 * Structs that have no fields
-* You will see why these may be useful later...

 <!-- Only reasonable/common use I know of is implementing a trait for a unit struct (e.g. different implementations of an algorithm) -->

 ---

 # Can we store references in a struct?
 ```rust
 struct Borrower {
     borrowed_num: &i32,
 }
 ```

 ---

 # Not quite...
 ```
 error[E0106]: missing lifetime specifier